the secrets of dyeing with eucalyptus

 Frequently Asked Questions

-Given the current world situation and the uncertainties created by the COVID-19 virus, I wanted to ensure that the lifetime of research that I have invested in the understanding of eucalyptus dyes was recorded in some way.
-In the years since 'Eco Colour' and 'Second Skin' were published, I have learned so much more about the magic of the eucalyptus, and while I would love to put this into a book, that simply isn't possible right now.
+Given the uncertainties created by the COVID-19 virus, I wanted to ensure that the lifetime of research that I have invested in the understanding of eucalyptus dyes was recorded in some way.
+In the years since 'Eco Colour' and 'Second Skin' were published I have learned so much more about the magic of the eucalyptus, and while I would love to put this into a book, that simply isn't possible right now.

 While this is a very good thing for the environment, it's not so good for those of you who were planning to attend a workshop sometime.

 On the bright side, the investment in this online masterclass is considerably less than the investment in a 5 day workshop, and that's even before the cost of travel and accommodation is taken into account...and unlike an in-person workshop, you retain access to the course for life, so you can return to it time and again.
-The course will run for six months with a new module delivered each month.
-I've structured it this way to allow you time to prepare fabric, brew mordants and make multiple experiments.
+It contains over 10 hours of video as well as my entire Masters thesis "Arcadian Alchemy :: Ecologically Sustainable dyes for Textiles from the Eucalypt Forest", distributed in bite-size lumps over the six sections of the course.

 I am hoping you may like to participate in a eucalyptus mapping project where your samples can be collated and sorted, country by country with information about where you sourced the plant matter and how it was processed (ambitious, I know, but what a great resource for you all to be able to share in).
 It will be given a special section here in the course.

 By choosing to participate in this course, you will also be actively helping ecological rehabilitation in South Australia, the driest state on the driest continent, as for each enrolment I will be planting a eucalyptus tree on the land of which I am the present custodian.